raffaelespazzoli/must-gather-operator/README.md

 ### Meeting the operator requirements

-In order to run the operator needs a secret and a service accout to be created by the admin as follows (this assume the operato is running in the `must-gather-operator` namespace)
+In order to run the operator needs a secret and a service account to be created by the admin as follows (this assume the operator is running in the `must-gather-operator` namespace)

 ```shell
 oc create sa must-gather-admin -n must-gather-operator